Find flights

 Expert travel writer Kirstie Pickering shares all you need to know before booking a flight with Norwegian.

-Norwegian is a low-cost airline and Scandinavia’s second largest airline.
-Launched in 1993, Norwegian is the largest airline in Norway and the fourth biggest low-cost airline in Europe.
-It previously had long-haul subsidiaries that connected Europe with the US, but these went into liquidation in January 2021.
+Norwegian is a low-cost airline focusing on European routes, operating as Scandinavia’s second largest carrier.
+Launched decades ago, it’s now the largest airline in Norway and the fourth biggest low-cost airline in Europe.
+The airline previously ran long-haul subsidiaries connecting Europe with the US, but these went into liquidation recently.

 Why should you consider Norwegian?